 Sports Scholarships are available to the most outstanding student athletes who show evidence of achievement at national or international level.
-They are primarily awarded to those competing in our Focus Sports including lacrosse, hockey, rugby, netball, golf, cricket, sailing and tennis.
+They are primarily awarded to those competing in our Performance Sports including hockey, rugby, netball, golf, cricket, rowing, sailing and tennis.

 Visit our dedicated pages for more information on student sport at the University of Exeter.

 Canadian students who take an LLB programme at the University of Exeter can return to practice in Canada by applying for admission to a law society in a Canadian jurisdiction through taking exams through the National Committee for Accreditation (NCA).
 The NCA issue a Certificate of Qualification upon successful completion.

 Students may have to take up to seven exams upon return to Canada (it varies depending on the programme studied and the professional experience gained), but these can usually be completed through a programme of self-study.
 Exeter enjoys links with the NCA and offers a yearly seminar to students to help with module choice and applications to the NCA.

 We've arranged a number of online events to allow us to meet with prospective students in Canada.

 Please visit our In Your Country - Canada page for our most up-to-date information.